GENI-NSF/geni-tools/README-omni.txt

   ##############################################################################
   text, retItem = omni.call(omniargs, options)

-  # Process the dictionary returned in some way
-  print retItem

   # Give the text back to the user
   print text

+  # Process the dictionary returned in some way
   if type(retItem) == type({}):
     numItems = len(retItem.keys())
   elif type(retItem) == type([]):